-Rapid-Start Fluorescent Lamp - a fluorescent lamp designed for operation with a ballast that provides a low-voltage winding for preheating the electrodes and initiating the arc without a starting switch or the application of high voltage.
+Rapid-Start Fluorescent Light source - a fluorescent light source designed for operation with a ballast that provides a low-voltage winding for preheating the electrodes and initiating the arc without a starting switch or the application of high voltage.

-Rated Lamp Life - the life value assigned to a particular type lamp.
+Rated Light source Life - the life value assigned to a particular type light source.
 This is commonly a statistically determined estimate of average or of median operational life.